 The Many Reasons of Dark Circles Under the Eyes

-One of the most common reasons is aging.
-As you age your skin under eyes becomes thinner and more transparent.
-Naturally the blood and in the tiny veins under your eyes makes the skin look darker.
+One of the most common reasons for dark circles is aging.
+As you age the skin under the eyes becomes thinner and more transparent so the blood in the tiny veins under your eyes makes the skin look darker.

 Another reason is superficial pigmentation of the skin.
 This happens only in people with darker skin, such as those of Mediterranean descent.

-People who suffer from allergies, hay fever, or asthma often have dark circles.
-The reason for that is congestion in the fine veins under the eyes.
+People who suffer from allergies, hay fever or asthma often have dark circles.
+The reason for this is congestion in the fine veins under the eyes.

-Hormonal changes, such as pregnancy, and use of birth control pills may increase pigmentation under the eyes.
+Hormonal changes, such as pregnancy and use of birth control pills may also increase pigmentation under the eyes.

 In some cases dark circles are just a shadow cast by bags below the eyes.
-With age the layer of protective fat that protects the eyeballs relocates slightly, which may cause a small fat bulge under the eye.
+With age the layer of protective fat around the eyeballs relocates slightly, which may cause a small, fat bulge under the eye.
 Another reason for bags under the eyes is fluid retention.
 In both cases the groove beneath the bag looks like a dark circle.

 How to Get Rid of Dark Circles Under the Eyes

-You will find a lot of products for treatment of this condition, but there is little evidence that they work.
-The treatment of dark circles cannot be as straightforward as that, because as it was mentioned earlier, there are many different reasons why you could suffer from this problem.
-Instead you should consult an experienced dermatologist who will help you to pinpoint the exact cause of the dark circles and develop treatment strategy tailored for your specific needs.
+You will find a lot of products to treat this condition, but there is little evidence that they work.
+The treatment of dark circles isn’t straightforward because there are so many different reasons for them.
+Instead you should consult an experienced dermatologist who will help you to pinpoint the exact cause of the problem and who will develop a treatment strategy tailored for your specific needs.

-If the dark circles were caused by simple fluid retention, simply applying cool tea bags or cool cucumber slices may make a drastic difference.
+There are a number of ways in which you can treat dark circles yourself.
+For example if fluid retention is the cause then applying cool tea bags or cool cucumber slices may make a drastic difference.

 If dark circles are due to shadows cast by bags under the eyes, you may choose blepharoplasty, a cosmetic eyelid surgery.
-During blepharoplasty excess skin and fat under eyes are removed, so the dark circles naturally disappear.
-The discomfort is minimal and incision heals very quickly.
+During blepharoplasty, excess skin and fat under the eyes is removed, so the dark circles naturally disappear.
+The discomfort is minimal and incisions heal very quickly.